dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 If we have a sentence: **This is a cat**.

-We can label this sentence.
 We can label each word with a specific word type, or we can label the whole sentence either positive or negative.
 This is a supervised approach.

 Self-supervised learning approach is what BERT will do.
 If we omit the word and try to guess it.